Fight Fraud, Waste & Abuse

 - Using someone else’s ID card or loaning your ID card to someone not entitled to use it.

-- Providing false statements on an enrollment application such as spouse or dependent information to obtain coverage or concealing information about past medical history/preexisting conditions.
+- Providing false statements on an enrollment application, such as adding spouse or dependent information to obtain coverage, or concealing information about past medical history/ preexisting conditions.

 Examples of Provider Fraud

-- Billing for services that were not rendered.
+- Billing for services that were not provided to the patient.